 The following are just some of the tax issues your estate planning attorney must navigate:

 Federal Estate Taxes: These are generally applicable to large estates.
-In 2019, the first $11,380,000 in a person’s estate is free of estate taxes, less any lifetime gifts made over the annual exclusion amount each year.
+In 2023, the first $12.92 million in a person’s estate is free of estate taxes, less any lifetime gifts made over the annual exclusion amount each year.

-Gift Taxes: Any person can currently give up to $15,000 to any number of individuals without you or the recipient incurring a tax reporting or paying liability.
-Gifts that exceed $15,000 per year create a tax reporting obligation for the person making the gift and reduce the amount of the federal estate tax exemption available at death.
+Gift Taxes: As of 2023, any person can give up to $17,000 to any number of individuals without you or the recipient incurring a tax reporting or paying liability.
+Gifts that exceed $17,000 per year create a tax reporting obligation for the person making the gift and reduce the amount of the federal estate tax exemption available at death.
 More information is provided below about this important tax issue.

 Generation Skipping Transfer (GST) Tax: If you make a gift or transfer in trust to someone two or more generations younger than you, including nonrelatives who are more than 37 and ½ years younger than you, the gift may be subject to GST Tax.
 As with the federal estate tax, this tax is generally applicable to larger estates.

 Property Taxes: In California, since the passage of Proposition 13, avoiding property tax reassessment is a critical part of estate and gift planning.
-Generally, transfers of real property between parents and children (and sometimes grandchildren) are excluded from reassessment.
-There are monetary limitations the value of the transfers that can be excluded.
+Depending on the date of the transfer, a transfer of real property between parents and children (and sometimes grandchildren) may be excluded from reassessment.
+There are monetary limitations on the value of the transfers that can be excluded.
+More recently, the California voters approved Proposition 19 which became operative on February 16, 2021.
+Proposition 19 eliminated most exclusions for parent to child and grandparent to grandchild transfers of real property.
+There are some exceptions for family homes and farms.
 Property tax issues should be a part of every estate planning or asset transfer discussion.